chechuironman/kabanero-python-stack/README.md

 2. Modify the Docker files to change the python base image with the one that contains the `oc` and `htpasswd` commands:
 - [image/project/Dockerfile](https://github.com/chechuironman/kabanero-python-stack/blob/master/image/project/Dockerfile)
 - [image/Dockerfile-stack](https://github.com/chechuironman/kabanero-python-stack/blob/master/image/Dockerfile-stack)
-3. Modify the [stack.yaml](https://github.com/chechuironman/kabanero-python-stack/blob/master/stack.yaml) file with the info of teh new stack.
+3. Modify the [stack.yaml](https://github.com/chechuironman/kabanero-python-stack/blob/master/stack.yaml) file with the info of the new stack.
-4. Package the satck:
+4. Package the stack:

 ```console
 foo@bar:~$ appsody stack package